baitsalem/vim-intefaces/README.md

 ### [Pathogen](https://github.com/tpope/vim-pathogen)

-Install to ~/.vim/autoload/pathogen.vim.
+Install Pathogen to ~/.vim/autoload/pathogen.vim.
 Or copy and paste the following into your terminal/shell:

 ```bash
 mkdir -p ~/.vim/autoload ~/.vim/bundle && \